Micheal Henry

-Micheal Henry Alloysius (born 31 January 1991), also known as Micheal Falcon, is a Nigerian footballer who plays as a center-back for Brunei Super League club Indera.
-He previously played for Magwe FC and Hanthawaddy United of the Myanmar National League.
+Micheal Henry Alloysius (born 31 January 1991), also known as Micheal Falcon, is a Nigerian former footballer who played as a defender.

 Career

 Henry started his career in Moldova for FC Rapid Ghidighici, then for Sitra Club in Bahrain, playing in their first division for the 2013–14 season.
 He transferred to Magwe F.C. in the 2015 Myanmar National League season, finishing third in the league table.

 Then sometimes known as Micheal Falcon, Henry once again excelled in the 2016 season, repeating Magwe's league position in the previous year.
 He won the General Aung San Shield of that year, scoring the equalising goal in the 2–1 victory against Yangon United in the shield final.
 This enabled Henry's club to participate in the 2017 AFC Cup, meeting Malaysian giants and former AFC Cup winners Johor Darul Ta'zim in the group stages.

 Henry moved to Hantharwady United at the start of the 2018 season, scoring on his debut in a 2–1 loss to Yangon United.
 He was ever-present in two seasons with the club, before transferring to Bruneian outfit Indera SC along with fellow Nigerians Emmanuel Samson and Kingsley Nkurumeh in early 2020.
 Henry stayed in Brunei even after the cancellation of the 2020 season of the Brunei Super League and signed for another year.

 Henry scored his first goal for Indera in a 10–0 victory over Rimba Star FC on 27 June 2021.